-While the MaroonLink Event Form is not required by the Department of Student Activities for most of your events, Student Rule 42 does require that all events are reviewed by your advisor.
-You may use whichever form of communication works best for your officers and advisors to enable the review of each of your events by your advisor, but we do believe this MaroonLink Event Form is the best to ensure and catalog your event planning and review process.
+While the Get Involved Event Form is not required by Texas A&M University for most of your events, Student Rule 42 does require that all events are reviewed by your advisor.
+You may use whichever form of communication works best for your officers and advisors to enable the review of each of your events by your advisor, but we do believe this Get Involved Event Form is the best to ensure and catalog your event planning and review process.

-For any questions regarding the form or how to utilize the MaroonLink platform in general, email maroonlinkhelp@tamu.edu.
+For any questions regarding the form or how to utilize the Get Involved platform in general, email solad@stuact.tamu.edu.
+For any questions or any issues related to the Get Involved site, please submit a bug report.